-SECTION 1.
+1 UNIFORM FOREIGN-COUNTRY MONEY JUDGMENTS RECOGNITION ACT (200 2 SECTION 1.
+SHORT TITLE.
+This [act] may be cited as the [Recognition Act of 3 200].
+4 5 Reporter's Notes 6 7 8 9 This section is an updated version of Section 9 of the current Act.
+It has been moved from Section 11 of the October 2004 Draft to Section 1 of this Draft in accordance with current Conference practice.
+10 11 12 [As discussed at the October meeting, the Drafting Committee needs to decide upon a short title for the Act.
+The Reporter's suggestion is in brackets in the text.]
+13 SECTION 2.
 DEFINITIONS.
-As used in this Act:

-- 4 (a) "Foreign country" means any governmental unit with regard to which the 5 decision in this State as to whether to recognize the judgments of that governmental unit's courts 6 is not initially subject to determination under the standards for recognition established by the 7 Full Faith and Credit Clause of the United States Constitution. - (b) "Foreign country judgment" means a judgment of a court of a foreign country.
+As used in this [act]: 14 (a) "Foreign country" means any governmental unit other than 15 (i) the United States; 16 (ii) a state, district, commonwealth, territory or insular possession of the 17 United States; or 18 (iii) any other governmental unit with regard to which the decision in this 19 state as to whether to recognize the judgments of that governmental unit's courts is initially 20 subject to determination under the Full Faith and Credit Clause of the United States Constitution 21 (b) "Foreign-country judgment" means a judgment of a court of a foreign country 22 23 Reporter's Notes 24 25 26 27 28 29 30 The defined terms "foreign state" and "foreign judgment" in the current Act have been changed to "foreign country" and "foreign-country judgment" in order to make it clear that the Act does not apply to recognition of sister-state judgments.

-Reporter's Notes

-The defined terms "foreign state" and "foreign judgment" in the current Act have been changed to "foreign country" and "foreign country judgment" in order to make it clear that the Act does not apply to recognition of sister-state judgments.
 Some courts have noted that the "foreign state" and "foreign judgment" definitions have caused confusion as to whether the Act should apply to sister-state judgments because "foreign state" and "foreign judgment" are terms of art generally used in connection with recognition and enforcement of sister-state judgments.
 See, e.g., Eagle Leasing v.
 Amandus, 476 N.W.2d 35 (S.Ct.
 Iowa 1991) (reversing lower court's application of UFMJRA to a sister-state judgment, but noting lower court's confusion was understandable as "foreign judgment" is term of art normally applied to sister-state judgments).
 See also, Uniform Enforcement of Foreign Judgments Act §1 (defining "foreign judgment" as the judgment of a sister state or federal court).
 Several states (for example, New York) have nonuniform amendments to the Act that change the defined terms to "foreign country" and "foreign country judgment."